 Unique History & Traditions

-Although cutting-edge research and state-of-the-art facilities are part of daily life at MSU, there is a strong sense of history on campus and great pride in our traditions.
+Although cutting-edge research and state-of-the-art facilities are part of daily life at MSU, there is a strong sense of history here and great pride in our traditions.
 Through events like “The Drill” and “The Cowbell Yell”, students can learn the history behind some of our greatest traditions and join the generations of graduates before them by becoming part of the decorated history of MSU themselves.

 Plan a visit and let us show you first hand all that Mississippi State has to offer prospective students.
-Campus visits include a tour of campus with a Roadrunner (student recruiter) and a meeting with an admissions counselor to discuss admissions, scholarships, campus life, and other aspects of being an MSU student.
-Our tours feature walking portions, so please dress comfortably for your campus visit.
+Visits to our main campus in Starkville include a tour with a Roadrunner (student recruiter) and a meeting with an admissions counselor to discuss admissions, scholarships, campus life, and other aspects of being an MSU student.
+Our tours feature walking portions as well, so please dress comfortably for your campus visit.
 When you schedule your visit, if you would like to meet with an academic college, you will be directed how to do so.

 Starkville: Mississippi’s College Town

-Mississippi State is located in Starkville, Mississippi’s College Town, http://www.starkville.org/ where you can experience Southeastern Conference athletics, internationally known performers and lecturers, and the charm of a historic, yet trendy downtown area just a short bike ride from campus.
+Mississippi State's main campus is located in Starkville, Mississippi’s College Town, http://www.starkville.org/ where you can experience Southeastern Conference athletics, internationally known performers and lecturers, and the charm of a historic, yet trendy downtown area just a short bike ride from campus.

 The Starkville community offers a unique blend of old Southern charm and 21st century technology.
 Starkville's assorted citizenry boasts not only native southerners, but "new southerners" from across the nation, university students, and a diverse international population.